 Morganite’s versatile colors mean that depending on the colder or warmer tone, it may be better paired with white or yellow gold.
 Yet, our absolute favorite gold color is perfect with ANY Morganite.

-If you love the look of morganite, but still want a ring that nobody else owns or one that has a little bit of history to it, here are 5 beautiful period pieces with morganite to inspire you.
+If you are loving the look of morganite but still want a ring that nobody else owns or has a little bit of history to it, than here are 5 beautiful period pieces with morganite stone to inspire you.

 1. Vintage Oval Morganite & Diamond